Data-Efficient RLVR via Off-Policy Influence Guidance: Limitations

 \textbf{Limitations of the Experimental Setting.} In terms of task scope, our experiments are limited to single-turn mathematics question answering scenarios; extension to multi-turn dialogues and other types of reasoning, agentic, or multi-modal tasks is a promising direction for future studies.
 In terms of scale, our empirical validation predominantly focuses on models of 1.5B and 7B parameters, with training steps limited to fewer than 1000.
 Extension to larger-scale models and longer training durations is left to future work.

-\textbf{Numerical error in gradient computation.} As we utilize \texttt{float16} format to conduct gradient-related calculation, numerical error can not be ignored and might be increased by random projection.
-We proposed a randomly dropout operation before random projection as a way to gain better rank preservation.
+\textbf{Numerical error in gradient computation.} As we utilize \texttt{float16} format to conduct gradient-related calculations, numerical error cannot be ignored and might be amplified by random projection.
+We introduce a random dropout operation before random projection as a way to obtain better rank preservation.
 Additional details can be found in Appendix \ref{sec:add_ana_proj}.